-This report is submitted in accordance with Regulation 3 of the Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013 ("Regulations") in respect of the year ended 30 November 2020.
+This report is submitted in accordance with Regulation 3 of the Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013 ("Regulations") in respect of the year ended 30 November 2021.

-The Company's auditor, BDO LLP, is required to give their opinion on certain information included in this report; comprising the Directors' emoluments section and shareholdings below and their report on these and other matters is set out on pages 39 to 41.
+The Company's auditor, BDO LLP, is required to give their opinion on certain information included in this report; comprising the Directors' emoluments section and the Directors' interest in shares below as set out on pages 42 to 46.